aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-range/_index.md

 - **CellName** – The address of the cell that contains the broken reference (e.g., `B12`).
 - **LinkType** – The type of link that is broken (e.g., `ExternalReference`, `Formula`).
 - **ErrorMessage** – A description of why the link is considered broken.

+**Note**: The API is subject to rate limits.
+Refer to the [Pricing and Rate Limits](https://www.aspose.cloud/pricing) page for details.

 ### Error Codes